rbreunung/bitwarden-export/README.md

 If you want to move Bitwarden credentials to another server, there is one major feature missing in the vendors clients.
 Export and reimport your credentials with related attachments.

 This Powershell script shall solve the issue.
+Please refer to the designed [use cases](doc/import-use-cases.md).

 ## Preconditions